MicrosoftDocs/windows-itpro-docs/windows/configuration/lock-down-windows-10-to-specific-apps.md

 The benefit of a multi-app kiosk, or fixed-purpose device, is to provide an easy-to-understand experience for individuals by putting in front of them only the things they need to use, and removing from their view the things they don’t need to access.

 >[!WARNING]
 >The assigned access feature is intended for corporate-owned fixed-purpose devices, like kiosks.
 When the multi-app assigned access configuration is applied on the device, certain policies are enforced system-wide, and will impact other users on the device.
 Deleting the multi-app configuration will remove the assigned access lockdown profiles associated with the users, but it cannot revert all the enforced policies (such as Start layout).
-A factory reset is needed to clear all the assigned access enforced policies.
+A factory reset is needed to clear all the policies enforced via assigned access.

-## new method (1709)

 Process:
 1. [Create XML file](#create-xml-file)
 2. [Add XML file to provisioning package](#add-xml)
 3. [Apply provisioning package to device](#apply-ppkg)

-### Prerequisites
+## Prerequisites

 - (latest version of WCD -- is Store version okay at GA?)
 - kiosk device on 1709

-### Create XML file
+## Create XML file

 Let's start by looking at the basic structure of the XML file.